DS12/scala-class/slides/lecture4a.md

 ---

-Again, it is better for type inference to use the `valid` and `invalid` smart constructors, which return a type of `Validated`:
+It is better for type inference to use the `valid` and `invalid` smart constructors, which return a type of `Validated`:

 	!scala
   import Validated.{valid, invalid}